 "But I think we're far better off with one healthy newspaper than two struggling newspapers," says Boardman.
 "Healthy" is a relative term.
 The Times also suffered major reductions in the past few years.
 Citing serious revenue shortfalls in the spring of 2008, Blethen announced cutbacks and layoffs, including up to 30 employees from the newsroom.
 Then the economy worsened and last November he announced another 10 percent reduction in the overall workforce including in his newsroom of 260.
 Today the news staff is much leaner, admits Boardman.
-It lost production workers, copy editors, and feature reporters.
-But in August Blethen told The New York Times that his paper may have weathered the storm.
-It was seeing a return to monthly profit, and its circulation is up.
-It will survive for the next generation of Blethens including his son Ryan '99.
+It lost loughs and accept cuts to their own salaries to keep their jobs.
+Some of the most talented and experienced writers and editors have moved out of journalism altogether.